purveshjambhulkar/Meera-s-Academy/readme.md

 A vibrant and user-friendly website for **Meera's English Medium Pre-Primary School**, designed to provide essential information to parents and showcase the school's events, activities, and values.

+## Live Website
+[Visit the live website](https://meerasacademy.com) to explore its features and design.

 ## Tech Stack
 - **HTML5** & **CSS3**
 - **Bootstrap 5**